 Default Internal Store Format

 Any time a new (local/offline) data source is created in Bit Map’s Layers Library, it will be created in this format (unless another data format is explicitly specified when a new data store is being manually created).
 This format is used when the automatically created ‘Tracks’ data source for recording tracks and waypoints is automatically (re)created as well as for manually created data stores.

 NB: Changing this setting will not affect current data stores, and will not change the current Tracking data store (nor the current tracking or waypoint layers).
 The data store will need to be re-created after this setting has changed if a different format is required.

-Export Data Format
+Default Export Format

 If the above two settings are the same, then sharing whole data sources will be quicker, because the data source can be shared directly without having to copy all the data first.
 However, it is sometimes desirable to have different settings, eg, if the recipient is unable to use the data format that is preferred for outputting data in Bit Map.

 To change either of the above two default data format settings:

 - Select from the list of formats that are supported for the setting

 To view all data formats that Bit Map is able to use vector layers: